glennsarti/PSSummitNA2019-Ships/Summit2019Agenda/README.md

 As per the docs, remember that all SHIPS objects have a constructor with one string parameter which is unique within the parent

 > ... types have a constructor with one string parameter, which represents as a node name.
 The name is mandatory and must be unique under the same parent node

+## Step 3

+* This module uses a static data file (JSON).
+Create a private helper function to load that into memory to speed up searches

+* Create the Speaker leaf objects

+  - Public properties are seen by the user

+  - Not no `Get-ChildItem` method

+* Modify the `Speakers` object to output the `Speaker` objects in `Get-ChildItem`.
+This is how objects are enumerated by the user